swiftwasm/swiftwasm-book/src/README.md

 # Introduction

 Welcome to the SwiftWasm Documentation!
+To get started visit the [table of contents](./SUMMARY.md).

 [SwiftWasm is an open source project to support the WebAssembly target for Swift.](https://github.com/swiftwasm)